 Nikki came to work at Pond Point Animal Hospital in February 2017.
 After spending years working with special needs children in various Fairfield County school systems, she decided that animals were her true passion and she wanted to be surrounded by them all day long.
 Her wacky sense of humor makes the office an enjoyable place to be.
 Her time away from Pond Point is spent with her veritable zoo, which includes a Standardbred horse (Natalia), two cats (Cheetara and Tiara Michelle), and two dogs (Jake and Gracie Lou).

-We have 2 long term Kennel Attendants.
-All our boarders are hand leash walked and played with during their stay.
-It is nice that the staff they see are the same year in and year out.
-It creates a secure environment we are proud of.
-If one of our staff is unable to work, another pitches in and covers, so it is always the same three wonderful caregivers.
+We have 2 long-term Kennel Attendants.
+All our boarders are hand-leash walked and played with during their stay.
+It is nice that the staff they see are the same year in and year out, as it creates a secure and stable environment we are proud of.
+If one of our staff is unable to work, another pitches in to cover, so your pet always sees and interacts with the same wonderful caregivers.

 Amy is our afternoon kennel attendant.
-She has been with us for 9 years and works Monday through Friday to care for any pets staying with us and then cleans the office to be ready in the morning.
-Faithfully, she keeps our facility in tip top shape.
+She has been with us for 9 years and works Monday through Friday to care for any pets staying with us.
+She faithfully keeps our facility in tip top shape, cleaning the office every evening to ensure our readiness in the morning.
 We are very proud of all the reviews that comment on our cleanliness and we can thank Amy for much of that.
-We want our patients to be as comfortable as possible.
-Keeping strange animal smells to a minimum when they visit is our goal.
-Amy's profile can be seen in the banner photo with our mascot Rusty playing with her hair.
+We want our patients to be as comfortable as possible, so keeping strange animal smells to a minimum when they visit is our goal.
+Amy's profile can be seen in the banner photo with our mascot, Rusty, playing with her hair.

-After being our part time attendant for nearly 5 years, Brian has become a full time kennel person, M-F mornings and every weekend.
-Over the years, Brian has become an integral part of many of our boarders families due to his caring and even temperament.
-For him, losing one of our long term boarders is like losing a best friend.
-When he isn’t walking or feeding a furry friend he is scrubbing some part of our office that needs cleaning or hefting some heavy item we need moved.
+After being our part time attendant for nearly 5 years, Brian has become a full time kennel person, Monday through Friday mornings and every weekend.
+Over the years, Brian has become an integral part of many of our boarders' families due to his caring and even temperament.
+For him, losing one of our long-term boarders is like losing a best friend.
+When he isn’t walking or feeding a furry friend, he is scrubbing some part of our office that needs cleaning or hefting some heavy item we need moved.
 We are grateful we have such a caring team keeping our facility in spotless shape and our boarders happy and secure.

-Rusty and his sister came to live here in May 2004 when they were 8 weeks old.
+Rusty and his sister came to live at Pond Point in May 2004, when they were 8 weeks old.
 Currently, Rusty assists the veterinary technicians in the hospital.
 Although Rusty usually stays away from the hubbub, he does like to flirt.
 He particularly likes to drink from water bottles.
 He’s usually able to manage a nap or two despite his busy work schedule.
-On his free time he usually can be found bird watching.
+On his free time, he usually can be found bird watching.

 Tiger Lily also arrived with her brother in May 2004 at 8 weeks old.
-When she was old enough, she took up her duties as the front office supervisor where she keeps an eye on the receptionists and greets clients.
-She is the self appointed box investigator, all boxes must pass her sniff and relax test.
+When she was old enough, she took up her duties as the front office supervisor, where she keeps an eye on the receptionists and greets clients.
+She is the self-appointed box investigator and all boxes must pass her sniff and relax test.
 Despite her rigorous schedule, she does manage to squeeze in an afternoon nap or two.
 Lily’s hobbies are purring and also bird watching.

 Exclusive Offer - Care to Share Referral Offer